arlencox/mlbdd/README.md

   - Xavier Leroy: https://gforge.inria.fr/scm/viewvc.php/attic/xlsat/?root=sodiac

-While there are many nice design aspects of these packages, there are also significant probelms with all of them including lack of performance and API limitations.
+While there are many nice design aspects of these packages, there are also significant problems with all of them including lack of performance and API limitations.
 To solve these problems this library implements BDDs in OCaml combining ideas from commercial-grade C BDD implementations with good ideas from the above libraries.